 Island Peak Climbing’s food menu offers you a variety of standard Nepali, Indian, Tibetan, and continental cuisines.
-During your Island Peak Climbing journey, we will provide you a welcome dinner, and a farewell dinner, and a breakfast in Kathmandu.
+During your Island Peak Climbing journey, we will provide you with a welcome dinner, a farewell dinner, and a breakfast in Kathmandu.
 After the journey takes ahead you will be enjoying a delicious meal given by the tea house lodge.
 We will make sure that the foods are hygienic and full of nutrition.
 You will require a lot of energy-giving food so; we will be serving you foods that are rich in carbohydrates and protein.
 When you are set in for tented camp, you will be enjoying a hygienic, freshly cooked meal prepared by our kitchen chef.

 Lodge and Accommodation

 Island Peak, located in Imja valley is one of the highest altitude trekking peaks in Nepal.
 During the Island Peak Climbing route, you will be staying at 3-star hotels in Kathmandu for (3 nights).
 After that, 18 days of Island Peak climbing takes you through the famous Everest Base Camp Trekking trail where you will be able to stay at standard tea houses accommodation in the charming villages of Everest region with twin sharing basis for (12 nights), and for (2 nights) you will be staying at tented camps.
 If you prefer staying in private rooms then you have to pre-inform us and pay extra bucks so, that we can pre-book your single room.
 All in all, we accommodate you in the best accommodation possible.